qmustard/firewall/README.md

 Home > Plugins > ConfigServer Security & Firewall
 ```

-Find button "Firewall Restat".
+Find button "lfd Restat".
 Click on it.

-Even if you don't restart firewall, IP will get updated every 1 hour.
+Even if you don't restart lfd, IP will get updated every 1 hour.